Shpatii/medical-agent/README.md

 Make sure you have all libs and dependecies installed if not run this command:
 'pip install -r requirements.txt'

+Sometimes you have to install flask manually with the following command:
+"pip install flask-cors python-dotenv langchain langchain-together PyPDF2:

 ---

 ## How to Run